hkallquist/ansible_aio_ee/README.md

 # ansible_aio_ee
-All-in-one execution environment for Ansible Controller / AWX
+All-in-one execution environment for Ansible Controller / AWX - Nordlo Edition

 ## What does this do?